Hierarchically designed piezoelectric energy harvesting materials for application in flexible systems

-High-strain environment of automotive tyres provides deformation energy that can be harvested using piezoelectric materials for powering wireless sensors, thereby reducing their reliance on batteries which will simplify sensor maintenance and management, and thereby improve safety and reduce waste associated with disposable batteries.
+The high-strain environment of automotive tyres leads to deformations, allowing energy to be harvested using piezoelectric materials to power electronics such as Tyre Pressure Monitoring Systems (TPMS).
+This project will provide harvesting materials for an autonomous wireless sensor system with a reduced reliance on batteries, which will simplify sensor maintenance and management, and thereby improve safety and reduce waste associated with disposable batteries.

 The aim of this project is to create novel piezo-composite materials with enhanced performance, including high piezoelectric activity, thermal stability and endurance, to effectively harvest mechanical energy in flexible systems such as car tyres.
 This innovative project will involve collaboration with Silent Sensors Ltd, an Internet of Things (IoT) company with a focus on intelligent tyres.